 Because Black leaders have long been calling us white folk to do our own work, I’m so thankful to have discovered Finding Freedom and the space and tools it creates for white women to wrestle with our own complicity and power and to discern a way forward to manifestly broaden this circle of learning and doing.

-I value democracy and want to see resources allocated more democratically.
-This includes dismantling white supremacy.
-I find that honoring the grief around what we have done and who we have harmed gives rise to resolution and continued resilience, alongside walking towards the vision of the world we desire.
+I find that honoring the grief around recognizing our part as white-identified/women-identified people of privilege gives rise to resolution and continued resilience.
+I celebrate walking alongside you towards the vision of the world we desire.

 I’m a white queer Jewish facilitator and rabble-rouser raised in the Midwest and rooted in Philadelphia.
 I learned how to fight fabulously as an out queer teenager, organizing for LGBTQ youth in my high school and inside the school board.
 Since then, over the last 20 years, I’ve found home in anti-war movements, transformative justice anti-violence work rooted in community, and prison abolition.
 I am so pleased to be a worker-owner at AORTA Coop, where I facilitate, coach, and strategize with social justice organizations and community-based projects towards anti-oppression liberation.